History of North Africa: Classical period

 The Carthaginian power had penetrated deep into the Sahara ensuring the quiescence of the nomadic tribes in the region.
 The Roman Empire was more confined to the coast, yet routinely expropriated Berber land for Roman farmers.
 They thus faced a constant threat from the south.
 A network of forts and walls were established on the southern frontier, eventually securing the region well enough for local garrisons to control it without broader Imperial support.

 When the Roman Empire began to collapse, North Africa was spared much of the disruption until the Vandal invasion of 429 AD.
 The Vandals ruled in North Africa until the territories were regained by Justinian of the Eastern Empire in the 6th century.
 Egypt was never invaded by the Vandals because there was a thousand-mile buffer of desert and because the Eastern Roman Empire was better defended.

-During the rule of the Romans, Vandals, Byzantines, Carthaginians and the Ottomans the Kabyle people managed to maintain their independence.
+During the rule of the Romans, Vandals, Byzantines, Carthaginians, the Ottomans, and the Kabyle people managed to maintain their independence.
 Still, after the Arab conquest of North Africa, the Kabyle people maintained the possession of their mountains.